xonsh/xonsh/docs/tutorial.rst

 with Python and subprocess.

 .. warning:: If ``FOREIGN_ALIASES_OVERRIDE`` environment variable is False
-             (the default) then foreign shell aliases that try to override xonsh aliases will be ignored.
-Setting of this environment variable must happen outside if xonsh, i.e. in the process that starts xonsh.
+             (the default), then foreign shell aliases that try to override xonsh aliases will be ignored.
+The setting of this environment variable must happen outside if xonsh, i.e. in the process that starts xonsh.